DLBPointon/TDB-obs-quartz/content/Personal Projects/TMDB.md

 ### Issue 2 - Hosting

-I could self-host the application on [PiStack](content/Personal%20Projects/PiStack.md), but will there be an issue with scaling as I will be taking this to the Birth Trauma Association, are 4 Pi's enough?
+I could self-host the application on [[PiStack]], but will there be an issue with scaling as I will be taking this to the Birth Trauma Association, are 4 Pi's enough?

 Security, how would I secure a self-hosted app like this?
 Is the domain provider able to secure this?